monkeywoora/monkeywoora.github.io/_pages/ideas.md

 {% include base_path %}

-# These are the ideas of my own:
+## These are the ideas of my own:

-1. Revolving Doors among Youtubers , Idols and Livestreamers
+### Idea 1: Revolving Doors among Youtubers , Idols and Livestreamers

-2. End-to-End Encryption IM in IPv6 Only Environments
+### Idea 2: End-to-End Encryption IM in IPv6 Only Environments

-3. Random Order Model 's Coloring in the Bipartite Graphes
+### Idea 3: Random Order Model 's Coloring in the Bipartite Graphes